arcus-azure/arcus.scripting/docs/preview/features/powershell/azure-storage-fileshare.md

 ## Creating a folder on an Azure file share

-Creates a new folder within the Azure Store File Share resource.
+Creates a new folder within the Azure File Share resource.

 | Parameter            | Mandatory | Description                                                             |
 | -------------------- | --------- | ----------------------------------------------------------------------- |